Øster Voldgade 10, 1350 København K, Område VI, Bygning: 06-2-625

 2014 → 2016: Postdoc, Stanford University, California, USA

 2012 → 2014: Postdoc, Columbia University, New York, USA

 My research focuses on the petrology and geochemistry of Archaean (older than 2500 million years old) rocks from Greenland, where I have conducted fieldwork every summer for the past ten years.
 The research aims at modelling the relations between ultramafic and mafic-andesitic rock associations in order to better constrain the evolution of the North Atlantic Craton.

-Another research project that I will soon initiate is a study of the oldest rocks on Earth, which are located in SW Greenland.
+Another research project that I have just initiated is a study of the oldest rocks on Earth, which are located in SW Greenland.
 The aim is to contribute with new insights into Earth's earliest crustal evolution.
 By applying a palette of isotope systems (including various non-traditional) on these ancient rocks, we hope to pin-point the specific class of meteorites that represents the building blocks of Earth.
-This project is supported by the Carlsberg Foundation through a "Distinguished Fellowship" that runs from 2019 to 2022.
+This project is supported by the Carlsberg Foundation through a "Distinguished Fellowship" that runs from 2019 to 2022, and is mentioned HERE.

 Below are a few M.Sc. and B.Sc. projects that I can offer students:

 -Petrology of chromitites from the Seqi Ultramafic Complex.
 Identification of PGE-hosts using SEM and LA-ICP-MS.

 -Petrology of 3700 Ma Isua dunite/serpentinite, SW Greenland.
 Application of EMPA and LA-ICP-MS methods.